maschere/manim-algorithmic-vis/README.md

 Different algorithmic visualizations made with Manim Community Edition.

 # Contributor Guidelines
 Please submit your contributions as a PR with a single py file or a folder containing all required py files for each animation you want to contribute.
+By submitting you agree to release your code under the MIT license of this repository.